 Volaris Mexican Airline

 Competing as a budget airline these days, Volaris adds lots of fees for services you would normally expect to be included.
-(They have 23 different codes just for all the different kinds of bag fees.)
+(They have 23 different codes just for all the different kinds of bag fees, but you can still bring a carry-on for no charge.)
 Volaris is still better than Viva Aerobus (see below) and has a good number of direct domestic flights that enable you to avoid going through Mexico City’s chaotic airport.

 This airline is an oddity because it mostly flies prop planes instead of jets.
 Its original mission was to shuttle oil workers to places people had no reason to visit otherwise, but over the years they have expanded into leisure destinations too.
 It feels kind of strange these days to get into a plane with propellers that seats more than 10, but inside it’s like any other modern airplane.